cloudfrontfactory/musicalKeyboardUsingCprogramming/README.md

 How to run the program:

-Step 1	Download Turbo C++ 3.2 from here - https://bit.ly/4598LfQ
+Step 1	Download Turbo C++ 3.2 from here - https://bit.ly/4598LfQ  \n
-Step 2	If any previous version of "Turbo C++" is installed on your computer, then first of all uninstall that.
-Step 3	Extract the downloaded "Turbo C++ 3.2.zip" file.
+Step 2	If any previous version of "Turbo C++" is installed on your computer, then first of all uninstall that. \n Step 3	Extract the downloaded "Turbo C++ 3.2.zip" file.
 Step 4	Run the "setup.exe" file.
 Step 5	Follow the setup instructions.